-- 1. Introduce free off-peak travel for concession card holders and \$2.50 all day travel for buses, trains, trams and ferries - 2.
-Reduce vehicle registration costs for Pensioner Concession Card holders in Queensland - 3.
+- Introduce free travel at all times on public transport for Pensioner Concession Card holders and \$2.50 all day travel on public transport for Commonwealth Seniors Health Card holders - 2.
+Increase vehicle registration concessions for Pensioner Concession Card holders in Queensland - 3.
 Encourage expansion of the Council Cabs service to all councils within Queensland - 4.
-Continue the Taxi Subsidy Scheme (TSS) beyond 30 June 2020 for seniors with disabilities or mobility impairments who are not NDIS participants
+Continue the Taxi Subsidy Scheme (TSS) beyond 31 October 2022 for seniors with disabilities or mobility impairments who are not NDIS participants